bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Aaron van Wirdum: 00:09:42

 Look it up.
-In a previous Bitcoin Core Core release episode, we mentioned that something related to Miniscript was implemented, but it wasn't quite there.
+In a previous Bitcoin Core release episode, we mentioned that something related to Miniscript was implemented, but it wasn't quite there.
 It sounds like a new step has been made, right?

 Sjors Provoost: 00:09:57

 Yeah.
 We described Miniscript several years ago, I think it was one of the first episodes.
 It's not a consensus change, it's not a soft fork.
 A miniscript is a way to write scripts in a sane manner, because writing Bitcoin scripts by hand is the best way to lose your money.
 Using miniscript allows you to write scripts in a safe way.